-I am currently a Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, and Co-Director of the University of Kent's Q-Step initiative.
+I am currently a Senior Lecturer in Sociology and Social Policy at the School of Social Policy, Sociology and Social Research (SSPSSR) at the University of Kent, and Co-Director of the University of Kent's Q-Step centre.
 I am also a member of the Exec of the Social Policy Association and the editorial board of the Journal of Poverty and Social Justice.

 I have a wide range of research interests, currently focused on:

 - Disability, the workplace, and the benefits system (see Disability page);